trent234/configs/README.md

 zsh -> my shell
 nvim -> my text editor
 clipmenu -> configs to converge clipboards throughout the system and make it usable and convenient.
+scrot -> little wrapper script calling scrot (short for SCReenshOT) and placing it in the appropriate dir.

 ### screenshot
 it doesn't show about 95% of the functionality that these configs/scripts allow